mitramir55/QA_app/README.md

 # :question:Question :exclamation:Answering with the help of transformers

+## Easiest way to run the app??

+As streamlit might have many conflicts with other libraries you've installed before, I suggest using Google Colab to avoid any confusion or time loss.

+## Description

 This is an app based on the Python programming language.
 In this app, we create a question answer application with the help of [streamlit](https://docs.streamlit.io/library/get-started), [wikipedea](https://pypi.org/project/wikipedia/), and [transformers](https://huggingface.co/) libraries.
 We're using